skupperproject/skupper-website/input/start/index.md

 The script installs the command under your home directory.
 It prompts you to add the command to your path if necessary.

-For more installation options, see [Installing Skupper](/install/index.html).
+For Windows and other installation options, see [Installing Skupper](/install/index.html).

 [install-script]: https://github.com/skupperproject/skupper-website/blob/main/docs/install.sh